Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions

 \section{Inductive Characters \& Zonal Spherical Functions}

-In this appendix, we begin by considering zonal spherical functions for $SO(2,1)$ relative to its subgroups, following the procedure as done for $SO(3)$ via Euler-type group expansions.
+In this appendix, we begin by considering zonal spherical functions for $SO(1,2)$ relative to its subgroups, following the procedure as done for $SO(3)$ via Euler-type group expansions~\footnote{For integral representations of special functions and their further generalizations, see \cite{Vilenkin:1991,Vilenkin1993,durand1978product}}, (also often described as Cartan decomposition).
 We next introduce a ``doubling procedure" in App. \ref{app:sphrDoubling}, which facilitates our treatment for the rank 2 case in App. \ref{app:sphrDoubling2}.